 The most common “squash bug” is Anasa tristis.
+I even have some that overwinter in my house (along with Asian lady beetles and stink bugs–whee!).
 I love that its Latin species name, tristis, means sad–which is what it was making me a couple of weeks ago when I was picking these guys off regularly.
-(A side note: It’s possible I actually had the helmeted squash bug, Euthochtha galeator; I truly cannot tell the two apart, but let’s assume it’s the former that I did battle with.)
+(A side note: I wondered if I actually had the helmeted squash bug, Euthochtha galeator; an almost-lookaline, but caught some and really examined closely.)
 Anasa prefers lay its eggs on the foliage of squash and pumpkins (but in a pinch will eat foliage of other cucurbits); some varieties are more resistant than others to its trouble-making, one of those being ‘Butternut.’

 The key to managing squash bugs is to not let them build up—meaning strict cleanup in the fall to reduce overwintering of unmated adults, and prompt attention in the spring, when young plants are especially susceptible and insect populations are rising.
 Check the undersides of leaves daily for egg masses or nymphs (recently hatched bugs); you can see what each stage—egg, various nymphs, adult—looks like on the University of Minnesota Extension site here.
 Either I got all the overwintered adults just as they awoke (before they reproduced) or there weren’t many, because a week of vigilance last month seems to have rid me of any serious troubles, and my plants are now fine.